Security Whitepaper

 Data at rest

 The Rust engine is stateless by default.
 Scores are processed in-memory and discarded after the response is returned.
-Fleet sessions are held in-memory only and are lost on server restart — there is no disk persistence layer.
+Fleet sessions are held in-memory only and are lost on server restart - there is no disk persistence layer.
+The hosting environment does not retain swap, memory snapshots, or crash dumps - all in-flight data is ephemeral to the process lifetime.

 Internal engine metrics (T1/T2/T3 triplet weights, fleet ratios) are annotated #[serde(skip_serializing)] and never appear in API responses.